stephomi/nomadsculpt.com/manual/docs/material.md

 ### Blending
 You can make your mesh semi-transparent with this slider.
-Note that because of real-time constraints, you can have noticeable visual artefacts in some cases if your object has a complex shape shape.
+Note that because of real-time constraints, you can have noticeable visual artifacts in some cases if your object has a complex shape.

 ### Additive
 You can make your mesh semi-transparent with this slider.

-You can set an opacity value higher than 1, which mean the object will be brighter.
+You can set an opacity value higher than 1, which means the object will be brighter.
 It can be useful if you want to use [bloom](postprocess.md#bloom) and the `threshold parameter` to only make this object glow like an emissive object.

-This mode tends to have less artefacts than [Blending](#blending) (order independent transparency).
+This mode tends to have less artifacts than [Blending](#blending) (order independent transparency).

 ### Dithering
 Make the object semi-transparent by discarding some pixels in a random fashion.